San Bernardino Federal Crimes Attorney

 Not only does a defendant face a substantial amount of time in prison, but other collateral consequences must also be considered.
 It is not uncommon for the federal government to place someone in financial ruin if convicted.
 Moreover, the government is notorious for seizing bank accounts, stocks, real estate, and anything else that can be connected to the crime.
 Other consequences include a lifetime firearm prohibition; loss of your professional license, and adverse immigration consequences.
 Therefore, when faced with the substantial effects of a federal conviction, retaining an experienced federal criminal defense lawyer in Santa Ana is paramount.

-Contact an Experienced Federal Criminal Defense Attorney in San Bernardino
+Contact an Experienced San Bernardino Federal Crimes Attorney

 When the federal government accuses you of a crime, retaining an experienced San Bernardino federal crimes attorney is crucial.
 Retaining an inexperienced lawyer can cause irreparable harm to your case and future.
 Not all criminal defense attorneys are competent to handle criminal cases at the federal level.
 Therefore, contact us today to schedule a free consultation with an experienced federal attorney.